-➤ Soft-Off The system stays off upon the return of the AC power.
-(Default)
+Soft-Off The system stays off upon the return of the AC power.
+(Default) ➤ Full-On The system is turned on upon the return of the AC power.

-➤ Full-On The system is turned on upon the return of the AC power.
+The system is turned on apoin the return of the Ao power.